dywisor/kernelconfig/doc/rst/userguide.rst

 Optional, but recommended:

 * kmod with Python bindings
-  hardware detection based on module aliases
+  for hardware detection based on module aliases

 * Python modules: lxml and beautifulsoup (>= 4),
   for the Ubuntu configuration source